movivi/EEGHyperscanningTask/README.md

 # EEGHyperscanningTask

-This repository contains the **PsychoPy** script and other relevant files to reproduce the old-new memory recognition task
+This repository contains the **PsychoPy** script and other relevant files to reproduce the Old-New Memory Recognition Task

 Two subjects perform this task **simultaneously**: